Aliases for CD69 Gene

 GeneCards Summary for CD69 Gene

 CD69 (CD69 Molecule) is a Protein Coding gene.
-Diseases associated with CD69 include mast cell disease and coccidioidomycosis.
-GO annotations related to this gene include carbohydrate binding and transmembrane signaling receptor activity.
+Diseases associated with CD69 include Coccidioidomycosis and Eosinophilic Pneumonia.
+Among its related pathways are Hematopoietic Stem Cells and Lineage-specific Markers and Kit receptor signaling pathway.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and carbohydrate binding.
 An important paralog of this gene is CLEC2A.